ShkarinAlex278/Instanews/README.md

 + Gulp - Learn more: (https://en.wikipedia.org/wiki/Gulp.js);

 # Personal learnings:
-The Instanews project was usful for me because it self coveres varieties of tasks such as:
+The Instanews project was useful for me because it self covered varieties of tasks such as:
 * Work with different files in one program.
 * Using JQuery as library of JavaScript.
 * Got access by JSON to New York Time resource.